 Take care of the turkey and Backstreet Cafe covers the rest with their Thanksgiving menu of soups, sides and desserts.
 From cauliflower chowder to savory bread pudding with spinach, pine nuts and mushrooms, the restaurant makes customers’ favorite items for them to take home for the big day.

 Good with the sides but just don’t want the stress of cooking the bird?
 Goode Co.
-BBQ will send you home with a moist, slow-smoked turkey.
-The 10-pound turkeys cost $75 and feed from 8 to 10 people.
+BBQ will send you home with a moist, slow-smoked turkey that captures the distinct flavors of the Lone Star State.
+The 10-pound turkeys cost $75 and feeds from 8 to 10 people.
+(You can also order the popular Brazos Bottom Pecan Pie for pickup.)

 Ever heard of turducken?
-Herbert’s Specialty Meats carries this deboned turkey stuffed with a boneless duck and chicken.
+Herbert’s Specialty Meats carries a deboned turkey stuffed with a boneless duck and chicken.
 The layers of poultry are separated by cornbread dressing and pork stuffing.
-While too late to order one for Thanksgiving Day, you can pick up a frozen turducken at any of Herbert’s stores.

 “You relax, we’ll cook!” says the historic, award-winning Rainbow Lodge’s holiday to-go menu.
 We can get on board with that idea.
 Meant to cover not only Thanksgiving but Christmas and New Year’s, the menu offers a wide range of choices.
 From turkey to a whole roasted suckling pig and what they call “lodge classics,” which include the restaurant’s buffalo and black bean chili, and smoked duck gumbo.